Listen to the Triathlon Nutrition Academy Podcast ๐ŸŽง

 are those dollars better redirected to a consultation with a Sports Dietitian to nail some of the fundamentals first.

-If you need help nailing the foundations of your pyramid, here's how you can work with me 1 on 1.
+If you need help nailing the foundations of your pyramid, here's how you can work with me.

 If you're looking for a more cost-effective option, here's how you can get started NOW with one of my online courses